 Garam masala blends are wide and varied depending on which region of India you’re in.
 And families and individual all have their own way of making it.
 Our garam masala recipe incorporates the spices you will find in many traditional blends.

 What Is In Garam Masala?

-Again, recipes vary greatly but Garam masala will typically include a majority, most, or all of the following spices: Coriander, cumin, peppercorns, green cardamom, black cardamom, fennel, cinnamon, cloves, nutmeg (sometimes mace), curry leaves and star anise.
-Garam masala is believed to have originated in North India where the blends focus on aromatic and “sweet” spices.
+Again, recipes vary greatly but it will typically include a majority, most, or all of the following spices: Coriander, cumin, peppercorns, green cardamom, black cardamom, fennel, cinnamon, cloves, nutmeg (sometimes mace), curry leaves and star anise.
+This blend is believed to have originated in North India where the blends focus on aromatic and “sweet” spices.
 As you move further south on the sub-continent red chilies are also occasionally added for some heat.

 The different spices play their own unique part in delivering a magical symphony of flavors: Cloves and cinnamon add sweetness, coriander exudes a lemony flavor, cumin adds an earthy, nutty and slightly bitter undertone, peppercorns contribute heat, cardamom adds a hint of spicy mint, nutmeg adds a wonderful complexity, and so on.
 Each spice possesses its own unique flavor characteristics, both complementing and contrasting each other to create a well-rounded seasoning blend that’s full of flavor and will contribute incredible depth to your Indian dishes.

 Absolutely.
 There is no “one” garam masala recipe and you can alter it according to your particular tastes as well as the availability of the spices.
 Feel free to use our blend as a guideline for typical spices used in garam masala and tweak it according to your own preferences, both the spices themselves and the ratios.

 How To Use Garam Masala